 Applying these safety tips can help reduce risk and ensure your winter outing is safe, responsible and most of all, enjoyable!

 To increase your chances of having an enjoyable and safe outdoor adventure, trip planning is vital.
 Planning your outing ensures you know exactly where you are going, what the conditions and terrain are like, as well as the weather conditions you can expect on the day.
 Leaving your trip plan with friends or family will also allow authorities to quickly find you if anything does go wrong.

 When you’re trip planning, always do the following:

 Check the weather

 Fill out a trip plan

-Preparing for a recreational winter outing involves assessing your current knowledge, skills, ability, and understanding your limits.
+Preparing for a recreational winter outing involves assessing your current knowledge, skills and ability, and understanding your limits.

-Winter conditions (like heavy snow and ice) can require extra preparation, as well as extra experience, so when planning your winter exploration, always do the following:
+Winter conditions (like heavy snow and ice) can require extra preparation, as well as more experience, so when planning your winter exploration, always do the following:

 Obtain the knowledge and skills you need before heading out